Business Development: What it Means for Your Business

 The Affordable Care Act: Twelve Years Later

-Now is the time to further study evidence-based medicine and shared decision making models to improve healthcare quality and lower costs.
-By Kevin Kimberlin (Originally published by Medium) Photo Credit: Citizen’s Research Council Getting healthcare right has been one of the largest challenges for the U.S. Now, 12 years after President Obama signed the Affordable Care […]
+Now is the time to further study evidence-based medicine and shared decision-making models to improve healthcare quality and lower costs.
+By Kevin Kimberlin (Originally published by Health Affairs) Getting healthcare right has been one of the largest challenges for the U.S. Now, 12 years after President Obama signed the Affordable Care Act (ACA) into law, an […]

 The Immune Response Corporation